 - In the medium saucepan, heat the water, vinegar, sugar and salt until boiling.
 Stir until the salt dissolves completely then set aside to cool

-- In the mortar, combine the pepper flake, pepper, coriander, allspice, mustard, turmeric, and bay and grind together until you have at least a coarse powder
+- In the mortar, combine the dry spices and grind together until you have at least a coarse powder

 - Wash the cucumbers thoroughly and snip off the very ends, not just the stems.
 This can keep them crispy longer.
 You can also cut the pickles into spears, if you prefer.
 It’s up to you.